What Does Florigen Mean?

 Chemical compounds start being produced in the growing points of the plant, which spurs another chemical reaction in the leaves of the plant.
 The plant's system flows the two chemical compounds together to create the flowering hormone known as florigen.

-It has been discovered that exposing a marijuana plant to pure darkness for a period of 24 to 30 hours will stimulate its production of florigen by increasing its flowering night cycle.
+Florigen production is triggered in short-day plants such as cannabis when the days start to shorten and the plant is exposed to longer periods of darkness.
+It has been discovered that exposing a marijuana plant to pure darkness for a period of 24 to 30 hours will stimulate its production of florigen and trigger its flowering cycle.
 This allows a grower to synchronize a cannabis plant’s pre-flowering stage and control its production by inducing flowering.